plotly/tutorial-nanodash/SETUP.md

 It's okay if your installed package versions are slightly different, as long as the following step completes successfully.

-## 4. Checking that everthing is working
+## 4. Checking that everything is working

 To make sure everything is installed correctly, try running the Exercise 7 tests: